Pranjali-d/PWC_Virtual_case_Exp/02_Customer retention/README.md

 # Data Sourcing

-The dataset used for this analysis was provided by [Pwc Switzerland](https://www.pwc.ch/en/careers-with-pwc/students/virtual-case-experience.html) and available at here: [Churn Dataset](https://github.com/calmk/Customer-Retention-PWC-Virtual-Case-Experience/blob/main/02%20Churn-Dataset.xlsx)
+The dataset used for this analysis was provided by [Pwc Switzerland](https://www.pwc.ch/en/careers-with-pwc/students/virtual-case-experience.html)

 # Data Preparation